nater6/forum-image-upload/readme.md

 The forum will then be at the link [localhost](http://localhost:8080/ "localhost:8080")

 On the forum website create a user and then log in using the credentials.
+You can also use the following credentials:
+> email: test@test.com
+> password: password123

 You can then click on "+create post" and try making a post with an image uploaded.